DragoonAethis/Coriolis/README.md

 - Make sure your production server has HTTPS configured: https://certbot.eff.org/
 - Lock down SSH access via pubkeys only
 - Block any non-SSH/HTTP/HTTPS conns via your firewall (ufw/firewalld/iptables)

+Check out the `contrib` directory for some handy scripts and configs.